Secretary of State for Social Security (Spain): History

-To this top body was assigned the main managing agencies of the Social Security and was structured through three governing bodies: the Directorate-General for the Legal Regime of Social Security, the Directorate-General for the Economic Regime of Social Security and the Deputy Directorate-General for Coordination.
-In 1981, all the economic, budgetary, inspection and management control competencies of all the managing agencies and common services of the Social Security were transferred to it through the incorporation into its structure of the Office of the Comptroller General of the Social Security.
+To this top body were attached the Social Security's agencies and was structured through three governing bodies: the Directorate-General for the Legal Regime of Social Security, the Directorate-General for the Economic Regime of Social Security and the Deputy Directorate-General for Coordination.
+In 1981, all the economic, budgetary, inspection and management control responsibilities of all the Social Security agencies were transferred to it through the incorporation into its structure of the Office of the Comptroller General of the Social Security.

-The temporary merger of the Ministries of Labour and Health in 1981 gave rise to the Ministry of Labour, Health and Social Security, incorporating for the first time the competencies on Social Security to Labour and confirming this intention at the end of this year when they were once again separated, the Labour Ministry acquired denomination of "Labour and Social Security".
-As a result, the secretariat of state was degraded to the rank of undersecretariat, first as Undersecretariat for Social Security and then as General Secretariat for Social Security.
+The temporary merger of the Labour and Health ministries in 1981 gave rise to the Ministry of Labour, Health and Social Security, returning the powers over Social Security to the Ministry of Labour and confirming this intention at the end of this year when they were once again separated and the Labour Ministry acquired the name of "Labour and Social Security".
+As a result, the secretariat of state was degraded to the rank of undersecretariat once again, first as Under-Secretary for Social Security (1981–1982) and then as Secretary-General for Social Security (1982–1996).

-The new conservative government of 1996 gave again to the Social Security Affairs the rank of Secretariat of State, although removing the prominence that it had in the denomination of the ministry, that was called Ministry of Labour and Social Affairs.
-It was at this time that the current structure was adopted with the creation of the DGOSS.
-The Legal Service of the Social Security Administration was created on May 12, 2000.
-The Social Security Information Technology Department has been under the responsibility of the Secretary of State since 2004.
+The new conservative government of 1996 restored the Secretariat of State's status to the position, although removing the prominence that it had in the denomination of the ministry, that was called Ministry of Labour and Social Affairs.
+It was at this time that the current structure was adopted with the creation of the Directorate-General for Social Security Management (Dirección General de Ordenación de la Seguridad Social, DGOSS).
+The Legal Service of the Social Security Administration was created on May 12, 2000 and the Social Security Information Technology Department has been under the responsibility of the secretary of state since 2004.

-In January 2020 a major shift happened when a Ministry for the Social Security was created, named Ministry of Inclusion, Social Security and Migration.
+In January 2020 a major shift happened when an exclusive department for the Social Security was created, the Ministry of Inclusion, Social Security and Migration.
 This department assumed all the powers and bodies of the Ministry of Labour relating social security and migration affairs.
+This position was renamed as "Secretary of State for Social Security and Pensions".

 Structure

-One of the headquarters of the Social Security Treasury General.
-Málaga.

-The SESS is composed by three main departments and a personal cabinet to the Secretary of State:
+The Secretariat of State is integrated by three main departments and a personal Cabinet to the secretary of state: